tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

                            std::uc::utf8_view<std::string::iterator>>::value, "");
 ```

-Each of these views stores only the unpacked iterator and sentinel, so each
+Each of these views stores only a single iterator and sentinel, so each view
-view is typically the size of two pointers, and possibly smaller if a sentinel
+is typically the size of two pointers, and possibly smaller if a sentinel is
-is used.
+used.

 The same unpacking logic is used in the entire proposed API.
 This allows you
 to write `r | std::uc::as_utf32` in a generic context, without caring whether